 - If you have any leftover lamb, it would be great for a lamb stew.

-If you are looking for an easy way to make lamb, try the Instant Pot!
+If you are looking for an easy way to make lamb, try this Instant Pot leg of lamb!
 Studded with garlic and coated in fresh rosemary, this tasty lamb roast dinner will be a breeze.
+Great for a holiday gathering or Sunday dinner.

 Ingredients